aashishvasu/OpenComposite/README.md

-# OpenOVR - Play SteamVR games without SteamVR!
+# OpenComposite - Play SteamVR games without SteamVR!

-OpenOVR (OpenVR for OculusVR) is an implementation of SteamVR's API - OpenVR, forwarding calls directly to the Oculus runtime.
+OpenComposite (previously known as OpenOVR - OpenVR for OculusVR - but renamed due to confusion with OpenVR) is an implementation of SteamVR's API - OpenVR, forwarding calls directly to the Oculus runtime.
 Think of it as a backwards version of ReVive, for the Rift.

 This allows you to play SteamVR-based games on an Oculus Rift as though they were native titles, without